Angela Mashford-Pringle PhD, Dalla Lana School of Public Health, University of Toronto

-- Indigenous Child Welfare: Dr. Amy Shawanda (Post-Doctoral Fellow at AMP Lab) is leading a group of scholars and Indigenous community members to hear the stories of Indigenous parents and caregivers who have had contact with child welfare/children’s aid.
+- Indigenous Child Welfare: A group of scholars and Indigenous community members heard the stories of Indigenous parents and caregivers who have had contact with child welfare/children’s aid in Ontario.

 Dr. Angela Mashford-Pringle is Algonquin (Timiskaming First Nation/Bear Clan).
 She is Associate Director at the Waakebiness-Bryce Institute for Indigenous Health, Dalla Lana School of Public Health at the University of Toronto.
 As the Indigenous Health Lead for DLSPH, she oversees the new Indigenous Post-Doctoral Fellowship program.
 She worked for over a decade at the federal government in Indigenous initiatives.
 Angela is the Director of the Master of Public Health – Indigenous Health program (MPH-IH), and Founding Editor of the Turtle Island Journal on Indigenous Health (TIJIH).
 She works with Indigenous communities with issues related to Indigenous health including cultural safety, land-based learning, climate action, and policy analysis and development.